littlegraycells/ansible-playbooks/README.md

 # Ansible playbook for GNOME workstation setup

-Ansible playbook with some basic workstation setup.
-Tested with Fedora, Ubuntu but might work with others too.
-GNOME only.
+Ansible playbook for Fedora workstation.
+Tested with Fedora but `apt` based distros like Ubuntu or Debian should also work.
+GNOME (wayland) only.

 #### Steps
 1. Ensure git and ansible are installed.